drmikeh/intro-to-k8s/README.md

-# om_labs-intro-to-k8s
+# OM LABS - Intro to K8s

-Example K8s Manifests
+This repository contains example K8s Manifests used in the OM Workshop "Introduction to Kubernetes"